0X1A/wwebsiteasontheinternet/blog/_posts/2014-03-31-firsttime-contrib-git-guide.md

 exactly what you were responding to.
 It's also best to only quote what you are responding to, leaving a line between the quoted text and your response.
-Also, **don't forget to Cc the mailing list!** If you reply to someone and do not Cc the list then everone subscribed to the list will likely not see what you had said in your message.
+Also, **don't forget to Cc the mailing list!** If you reply to someone and do not Cc the list then everyone subscribed to the list will likely not see what you had said in your message.

 ## Don't be a Git